The LX Factory in Lisbon, Portugal

 A “Creative Island” in Lisbon

-One of the most fun stores to visit at LX Factory is Muitimuito.
-There you will find antiques and curiosities from a range of cultural eras.
-They have a nice mix of large, small and even tiny items so there is something for everyone in this shop.
-It’s a friendly place to walk around and entice your eyes with some whimsical visual stimulation.
+One of the most entertaining stores at LX Factory is Muitimuito.
+Muitimuto sell Portuguese antiques and curiosities.
+They have a nice mix of large, small and even tiny items.

-Also, I would not miss Landeau Chocolate.
-They serve a deliciously dense and rich chocolate cake that is worth the visit.
+I also recommend a visit to Landeau Chocolate.
+They serve a delicious, dense chocolate cake worth the visit.

-Something you may not know: Some of the coolest examples of public art in the space are adorning the LX Factory Parking lot.
+Something you may not know: Some of the coolest examples of public art in the space adorn the LX Factory Parking lot.
+Check it out even if you do not drive there and park your car.

 Rua Rodrigues de Faria, 103